Belarus protests: Putin, Lukashenko discuss unrest as fresh demonstrations erupt | DW | 15.08.2020

 Lukashenko had earlier warned that the demonstrations could have ramifications beyond Belarus' borders.

 "The aggression against Belarus is developing.
-We need to contact Putin so that I can talk with him now," Lukashenko told government officials, according to Belta.
+We need to contact Putin so that I can talk with him now," Lukashenko told government officials, according to state news agency Belta.
 "Because this is already a threat not only in Belarus."

 Read more: Opinion: For Belarus it's now or never